AMIS-Services/code-cafe/README.md

 * ExpressGateway - lightweight all Node API Gateway - https://www.express-gateway.io/ (alternative to Kong, Apigee, Tyk)
 * CircleCI - Automated Continuous Integration (cloud service) - https://circleci.com/
 * Gatling - load testing tool, alternative for JMeter (looks attractive) - https://gatling.io/
+* DuckDNS - free Dynamic DNS service (get a fixed URL that is mapped to an IP address that you can change at any moment )  https://www.duckdns.org